top of page

 PixScan to Greeting Card

 This is part of a 3 part mini series where I walk you through using the PixScan mat.
-Week 1, I showed you how to calibrate your PixScan.
-Week 2, we cut out ch glasses and the word cheers.
+Week 1, We calibrated your PixScan.
+Week 2, we cut out champaine glasses and the word cheers.
 We even got fancy and did an offset.
 This is week 3, where we take our cutouts and turn them into a masterpiece!

 The black layer 5.25 inches tall x 4 inches wide.
 Again I use tape runner to secure it.
 I’m using a generous amount to ensure it stays in play on the high gloss silver paper.